oncokb/oncokb-public/data/v1.14_patch_1/README.md

 # v1.14_patch_1
-We fixed an issue in our pipeline that does not allow multiple abstracts associated with THE evidence.
+We fixed an issue in our pipeline that does not allow multiple abstracts associated with the evidence.

 We renamed few EGFR special variants